CronCats/docs/content/docs/example-indexer.md

 [View Full Source](https://github.com/Cron-Near/contracts/tree/main/examples/cross-contract)

-This example shows how to setup a cross-contract implementation with croncat.
+This example shows how to setup a cross-contract implementation with CronCat.
 The demo functionality shows an on-chain indexing of balances in a time series format.
 This contract allows scheduling, updating, removing & checking status.

 ## Contract Setup